asian-code/Simple-Scanner/README.md

 ##   About Simple Scanner  :alien:

-This is a small tool which allows for easy accessability to spoofing your MAC Address and scanning IP addresses.
+This is a small tool which allows for easy accessability to spoofing your MAC Address(feature coming soon) and scanning IP addresses.
-The idea behind this is to help you obtain free airplane wifi.
+The idea behind this is to help you obtain free airplane,hotel,etc wifi.

 ##Authors and contibutors are not responsible for whatever you do with this tool. <br>